felgari/ogods/README.md

 # ogods
-Retrieving information from official diaries
+Retrieving and storing information from official diaries in a smart fashion.